prettierlichess/prettierlichess/.github/CONTRIBUTING.md

 To test the functionality of the popup automatically, [Cypress](https://github.com/cypress-io/cypress) is used as well.
 The automated test system also relies on the http server concept.

-The concrete test cases are located in the `/cypress/e2e` folder and test as many of the popup's features as possible.
+The concrete test cases are located in the `/cypress/e2e` folder and test as many of the popup's and extension's features as possible.

-To run the tests locally you can either open the Cypress test suite with
+To run the tests locally you can either open the Cypress test suite (this is necessary for the extension tests) with

 ```
 npm run cy:open